evaziegler/nmrium-docs/docs/20_1d-spectra/70-ranges/ranges.md

 ## Correction by hand

+To add ranges not specified by NMRium manually, click the Ranges picking button on the left side of the workspace.
+Move the mouse cursor over the signal you want to mark as a range while holding down the Shift key on the keyboard and the left mouse button at the same time.
+The range will be selected by NMRium.
+You can find it in the list in the Ranges panel.

 To correct the selected ranges, open the ranges panel.
 Then press shift on the keyboard and drag a zone.
 The system shows the selected zone on the panel and analyses it.

 ## Edit multiplets manually